5T33Z0/OC-Little-Translated/06_CMOS-related_Fixes/CMOS_Reset_Fix/README.md

     }
     ```

-- Counterfeit **RTC0** , see sample.

-## Notes
+## NOTES
 - The device name and path in the patch should be identical to the original ACPI.
-- If the machine itself has disabled the RTC for some reason, an fake RTC is required for it to work properly.
-In the case that a **"Boot self-test error"** occurs, remove the interrupt number of the impersonation patch:
+- If the machine itself has disabled the RTC for some reason, a fake RTC is required for it to work properly.
+In the case that a **"Boot self-test error"** occurs, remove the interrupt from the SSDT:

   ```asl
     IRQNoFlags () /* delete this line */